 - An excellent instructor, who is available to answer any and all of your questions, ensuring that you fully understand all the nuances of the material you are studying.
 Although this is self-directed study, Beverley is only as far away as an email or a phone call.
 Every question that comes through is always replied to promptly.

 - An opportunity to interact with others who are taking, or who have taken the courses through our closed Facebook Group.
 This has proven to be a wonderful support system.

 - The opportunity to start the course at any time convenient to you.

-- The knowledge that once completed these courses will give on an in depth knowledge of essential oils and their uses.
+- The in-depth knowledge and expertise that working through these courses will give you.
 All our graduates are extremely competent and confident aromatherapists, who are a credit to themselves and their clients.

 There are a number of factors that one has to take into consideration when determining the price of a course and they all have to be very carefully weighed out.
 Production of the course material, advertising, administration costs, keeping up with the latest trends in aromatherapy etc all cost time and money and when one determines the final price of the course these costs all have to be factored in somehow, especially if the school wants to stay in business and be able to continue to offer the courses.
 Some courses are very expensive, while others are very cheap.
 WCIA’s courses are neither expensive nor cheap, however, the cost of our courses has been calculated to be as competitive as possible without sacrificing quality, content or instructor support.